 If you need a faster decision on your application, you can pay approximately an extra £200 (depending on the country you’re applying from and exchange rates) for the priority service to get a decision within 5 working days.

 You can pay an extra £800 for the super priority service to get a decision: by the end of the working day after providing the biometric information

-We post daily blog posts, updates and insights into how to successfully relocate to the UK and join the NHS!
-What’s more is you can ask us your relocation questions and get specialist advice and guidance on working in the UK as a GP!
-Just hit the ‘learn more’ button below!
+Our IMGS Doctors Network shares daily blog posts, updates and insights into how to successfully relocate to the UK and join the NHS!
+You can also ask us your relocation questions and get specialist advice and guidance on working in the UK as a GP!

 Immigration Health Surcharge

 As part of your Tier 2 visa application process, you must also pay for your Immigration Health Surcharge (IHS).
 The HIS is characterised as allowing access to the NHS, which is free at point of use.
 Effectively, for non-EU migrants it is an additional application fee and without payment, your Tier 2 visa application will not be valid and it will be rejected.

 At present, the cost of the IHS is £400, per person, per year.
 However, at the end of 2020 it is due to increase to £625.

 To apply for your Tier 2 visa, you must do so online.
 You will need to have your fingerprints and photograph taken at a local visa and application centre (to receive your Biometric Residence Permit) as part of your application.